Fractionally integrated curve time series with cointegration: Statistical methods

-Based on the above intuition combined with Lemma~\ref{lemwkc} and the asymptotic properties of the covariance operator of nonstationary fractionally integrated functional time series, we may establish the following result: \begin{proposition} Suppose that Assumption~\ref{assum1} holds, $K$ is a finite integer satisfying $K>q_d$ and the $(K-q_d)$-th largest eigenvalue of $\mathbb{E}[(I-P)Y_t\otimes (I-P)Y_t]$ is nonzero and distinct from the next one.
+Under Assumption~\ref{assum1}, an element $v$ included in the dominant subspace $\mathcal H_N$ is differentiated with any other element $\tilde{v} \in \mathcal H_S$ in the sense that the sample variance of $\langle Y_t,v\rangle$ tends to be higher than that of $\langle Y_t,\tilde{v}\rangle$; more specifically, we have \commRV{ }Based on the above intuition combined with Lemma~\ref{lemwkc} and the asymptotic properties of the covariance operator of nonstationary fractionally integrated functional time series, we may establish the following result: \begin{proposition} Suppose that Assumption~\ref{assum1} holds, $K$ is a finite integer satisfying $K>q_{\dnn}$ and the $(K-q_{\dnn})$-th largest eigenvalue of $\mathbb{E}[(I-P)Y_t\otimes (I-P)Y_t]$ is nonzero and distinct from the next one.
 Let $(\hat{\mu}_1,\ldots,\hat{\mu}_K)$ be the ordered (from the largest) eigenvalues of the sample covariance operator of $Z_t$ given by

-Then the following holds: \begin{enumerate}[(i)] \item ${\hat{\mu}_j}/{\hat{\mu}_{j+1}} \pto \infty$ if $j=q_d$ while ${\hat{\mu}_j}/{\hat{\mu}_{j+1}} = O_p(1)$ if $j\neq q_d$. \item The corresponding eigenvectors $(\hat{v}_1,\ldots,\hat{v}_{q_d})$ satisfy that
+Then the following holds: \begin{enumerate}[(i)] \item ${\hat{\mu}_j}/{\hat{\mu}_{j+1}} \pto \infty$ if $j=q_{\dnn}$ while ${\hat{\mu}_j}/{\hat{\mu}_{j+1}} = O_p(1)$ if $j\neq q_{\dnn}$. \item The corresponding eigenvectors $(\hat{v}_1,\ldots,\hat{v}_{q_{\dnn}})$ satisfy that